svonhauske/Interaction-Design-in-The-Wild/2019-03-31-final-project-ideas.md

 - The materials need to change so it is sturdier and more durable.

-- A motor with a higher torque is required so it can pull heavier items.
+- A motor with higher torque is required so it can pull heavier items.

 - The fishing wire might have to be replaced by steel wires.